 The federal government allows you to deduct 30% of your solar power system costs off your federal taxes through an investment tax credit (ITC).
 These solar tax credits were created in 2008 by the federal government to encourage both residential and commercial solar prospects to switch to renewable energy.
-However, in 2017, the credit is expected to drop to 10% which is why now is the time to go solar!
+Now is the time to go solar!

 When your panels produce more energy than you use, it gets fed back into the electric grid, running your meter backwards.
 This process, called net metering, means that you’ll have a credit on your energy bill for those days when you need to use more energy than you’re producing.

 Our customers save up to 75% on their energy bill each month.

 The science behind this technology is fairly complex, but the idea is actually quite simple.
 Solar power is produced by a group of solar units (panels), called an array, that are installed on your roof or ground-mounted.
 When sunlight shines on the solar panels, a DC electrical current is generated instantaneously.
 The DC electricity is fed into an inverter that changes it to standard AC electricity – the same kind your home already uses

 Solar panels are installed on your roof or adjacent structure.
 These solar panels are made up of photovoltaic cells, which convert sunlight into DC power.

 The DC power from the photovoltaic cells is sent to an inverter, where it is converted into AC power, or standard household electricity.

 A solar inverter, or PV inverter, converts the variable direct current (DC) output of a photovoltaic (PV) solar panel into a utility frequency alternating current (AC) that can be fed into a commercial electrical grid or used by a local, off-grid electrical network.